 Marinekinetix warrants your product to be free from defects in material and/or workmanship for a period of 3 years from original date of purchase.
-Warranty coverage is extended only to customer (original purchaser).
+Warranty coverage is extended only to original purchaser.
+Proof of purchase must be provided.

 If product proves defective during warranty period, Marinekinetix, at its option will: